Laurent Brisedoux - Senior Manager, Amazon

 Peter is founder of Vision Formers, a specialist consultancy that helps visionary technology businesses get product to market and turn their ideas into reality.
 Peter has a long track record of conceiving, developing and marketing successful technology-based solutions, deployed at scale, globally.
 Innovative products Peter has brought to market in digital, cloud, AI, consumer electronics and telecommunications have been used by countless millions of people on a daily basis globally, badged by the world’s leading digital and technology brands.
 Peter is a board member of CW (Cambridge Wireless), and co-leads its Artificial Intelligence special interest group.

-Phil Burr - Product Marketing Manager, Arm
+Phil Burr - Director, Business Transformation, Arm

 Phil, as a senior product manager, has grown product revenue by focusing on the customer.
 Covering product strategy, product marketing, business development and product management, Phil is driven by the desire to connect customers to products that delight.
 Most recently Phil was Product Marketing Director at Arkessa (IoT SaaS platform) and Senior Product Marketing Manager at Mentor Graphics (embedded software product).
 Phil co-founded Octymo, a Cambridge start up focused on licensing a mobile phone applications platform.
 Phil brings extensive global experience including living in Asia where, for TTPCom and Motorola, he built and led a pan-Asian division to service multi-million dollar contracts.